lupyuen/pinephone-nuttx/README.md

 TODO: Configure NuttX Memory Regions for Allwinner A64 SoC

-TODO: Add NuttX to Tow-Boot
+TODO: Copy NuttX to microSD Card

 TODO: Boot NuttX on PinePhone and test NuttX Shell